What it does: Cloud computing, digital workspace tech

 The company was founded by in 1998 married couple Mendel Rosenblum and Diane Greene, in partnership with Scott Devine, Ellen Wang and Edouard Bugnion.
 (Bugnion later went on to found Nuova Systems, which was snapped up by Cisco).

-VMware produces: hypervisors, desktop, server and cloud-management software, network and security products, the application management product VMware Workspace portal and the storage and availability products VMware vSAN and VMware Site Recovery Manager.
+VMware produces: hypervisors, desktop, server and cloud management software, network and security products, the application management product VMware Workspace portal and the storage and availability products VMware vSAN and VMware Site Recovery Manager.

-At the core of what VMware do are their employees who deeply value execution, passion, integrity, customers, and community.
+At the core of what VMware does are their employees who deeply value execution, passion, integrity, customers, and community.
 Like many tech companies, VMware is evangelical about diversity.
 It declares “we celebrate our people from a wide variety of dynamic backgrounds, experiences and perspectives”.

 VMinclusion is the business’s diversity and inclusion initiative.
 It comprises a “business-led effort to attract and engage the multinational, multicultural talent critical to our globally connected business”.
 It facilitates ‘Power of Difference communities’ for staff who are LGBT, female, veterans or from particular ethnic backgrounds.
 This is done to “enhance VMware’s inclusive culture and harness the power of human difference”.